Getting in touch with emotions, we quite literally take a look at the face of the 6 emotions and what this reveals about function.

 And what about it’s function?
 LOOK!
 The main function of the emotion of surprise.
 That’s right, surprise acts to interrupt an ongoing action and reorient ATTENTION to a new, possibly significant event.
 Can you see this in the face of surprise?
 Can you see this in the wide open eyes?

 This is because attention is a core ‘focus’ of this feeling?

-Great, now go ahead, and make the face of surprise.
+Great.
+Now go ahead, and make the face of surprise.
 Open your eyes wide, remembering to raise your eyebrows as you do.
 Can you feel the ’emotion’ of surprise?
-Can you sense how you look for what is ‘surprising’ and what you may have missed?
-How the feeling looks to direct your attention asking what it is that has caused this ‘feeling’
+Can you sense how your mind look for what is ‘surprising’ and what you may have missed?
+How the feeling looks to direct your attention, asking what it is that has caused this ‘feeling’

 In fact ATTENTION is a major part of all our emotions.